The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/stat-priority.md

 SpS > Det >= DH > Crit

 In general, the Crit set appears better for most situations.
-Spell speed as a stat excels when it can be fine tuned around a fight’s timeline, but you can choose to use the SpS set blindly if you wish.
+Spell speed as a stat excels when it can be fine-tuned around a fight’s timeline, but you can choose to use the SpS set blindly if you wish.